LUCI Cities & Lighting Summit

 Mark was honoured as a Royal Designer for Industry in 2012 and is a corporate member of the Royal Institute of British Architects, a Fellow of the International Association of Lighting Designers and a Fellow of the Royal Incorporation of Architects in Scotland.

-Benz Roos, Senior Lighting Designer at Speirs Major Light Architecture
+Benz Roos, Associate Partner at Speirs Major Light Architecture

 Benz Roos studied Architectural Design at the Royal Art Academy, The Hague in The Netherlands.
 During this time he developed a passion for lighting design and consequently went on to study for a Masters in Architectural Lighting Design at the University of Wismar in Germany.